bhklab/pkg_scripts/README.md

 echo "scripts/*" >> .gitignore
 ```

 To update the <pkg_name> repo, just commit as usual.
 To update the scripts directory, `cd scripts` then make your commits.
-This will commit all your scripts to the pkg_scripts directory.
+This will commit all your scripts to the pkg_scripts repo.

 If you want your scripts to be independent from another user, make a directory with your username before making the <pkg_name> directory.